 Talk to farmers/landowners

 Few people have more knowledge and experience of what happens on a particular plot of land than a farmer or landowner.
 They know how the deer travel and where the big bucks are feeding—crucial info for any serious hunter.
-Plus, if their land is a hot spot for quality hunting, they’ll be bombarded with requests to hunt their land, so getting to them first is important!
+Plus, they’ll be bombarded with requests to hunt their land, especially if it’s a hot spot for quality hunting.
+It’s important to get to them first with your request!
 To sweeten the pot and perhaps convince an unsure landowner, offer him/her a piece of the kill in exchange for use of their land.

 Get in “big game” shape

 Sure, hunting isn’t the most physically-demanding sport on the planet, but every hunter should be in reasonably good shape before taking the woods on opening day.
-In most cases, there’s plenty of walking to be done, and, best-case-scenario, you could be dragging a big buck over a long distance, so make sure your body is up to the task.
+In most cases, you’ll be walking long distances.
+Best-case-scenario, you could be dragging a big buck over said long distance.
+Make sure your body is up to the task.